janrenz/ember-minutes/README.md

  - [ ]  Sorting
  - [X]  Prev and Next Navigation in item view
  - [ ]  Logo (Tomster in Hoodie?)
+ - [ ]  Autosave should be triggered before controller is left